Todor Zhivkov: Fall

 As it turned out, this was the beginning of the end for the long-time leader.
 Bulgaria was the target of near-unanimous condemnation from the international community; even the Soviets protested.
 Gorbachev already did not think much of Zhivkov; he regarded Zhivkov as one of a group of inflexible hardliners that included East Germany's Erich Honecker, Czechoslovakia's Gustáv Husák and Romania's Nicolae Ceaușescu.
 However, after the Turkish episode, he was determined to see Zhivkov gone.
 The Turkish affair alarmed several high-ranking Bulgarian officials as well, including Prime Minister Georgi Atanasov, Foreign Minister Petar Mladenov and Finance Minister Andrey Lukanov.
 They began plotting to remove him, but had to move discreetly given the ubiquity of the CSS.

 In October 1989, Mladenov organised a CSCE environmental summit in Sofia.
 He invited an independent group of Bulgarian environmental activists, Ecoglasnost, to participate.
 Ten days into the conference, several Ecoglasnost activists and supporters were brutally beaten up by CSS and militia officers—on orders from Zhivkov.
-They then corralled 36 other opposition activists, drove them to the countryside and forced them to walk back to Sofia.
+They then corralled 36 other opposition activists, drove them to the countryside, and forced them to walk back to Sofia.
 Amid near-unanimous international condemnation, Mladenov, Lukanov and Atanasov decided that Zhivkov had to go.
 In a critical step, they convinced Defence Minister Dobri Dzhurov to support them.

 The plotters struck on 9 November, a day before a Politburo meeting.
-Dzhurov met Zhivkov in private and told him that he needed to resign, and there was enough support on the Politburo to vote him out.
+Dzhurov met with Zhivkov in private and informed him he was expected to resign, emphasizing that there was sufficient support on the Politburo to vote him out.
 Zhivkov was taken by surprise and tried to marshal support, to no avail.
 Just before the meeting the next day, Dzhurov gave Zhivkov an ultimatum – unless he stepped down, the Politburo would not only vote to remove him, but have him executed.
 Seeing the writing on the wall after the motion calling for his removal passed, Zhivkov resigned, officially for reasons of age and health.
 Mladenov was elected his successor.
-On 17 November, the National Assembly removed him from the post of Chairman of the State Council, replacing him with Mladenov.
+On 17 November, the National Assembly removed him from the post of Chairman of the State Council, and replaced him with Mladenov.

 On 11 December, only a month after Zhivkov's ousting, Mladenov called for the Communist Party to give up its guaranteed right to rule.
 The Central Committee fell into line two days later, calling for free elections in the spring and asking the National Assembly to delete the portions of the Constitution that enshrined the party's "leading role".
 On 15 January, the National Assembly struck out the portions of the constitution giving the Communist Party a monopoly of power.
 Thus, within only two months of Zhivkov losing power, the Communist system he had helped to create, and which he had dominated for 35 years, was no more.